georchestra/docker/README.md

 ## SSL/TLS

-This repo comes with a self signe cert which is _not_ valid.
-To test with a valid cert you can install [mkcert](https://github.com/FiloSottile/mkcert) and do the following:
+This repo comes with a self signed cert which is _not_ valid.
+To test with a valid cert you can install [mkcert](https://github.com/FiloSottile/mkcert) on your host and do the following:

 * `mkcert -install`.
 Only do this once !
-It'll install a fake root cert in system store (and some other see mkcert doc)
+It'll install a fake root cert in system store (and some others see mkcert doc)
 * `cd resources/ssl && mkcert georchestra.mydomain.org`
 * `mv georchestra.mydomain.org.pem georchestra.mydomain.org.crt`
 * `mv georchestra.mydomain.org-key.pem georchestra.mydomain.org.key`